 The seminar will take place from 09.30 to 15.00 and will be jointly hosted by ICMIF and the ICMIF Asia and Oceania Association (the AOA).

-The theme of the Seminar will be: “Connecting to emerging markets: The insurance market of the future”.
+The theme of the Seminar will be: “Connecting to emerging markets: benefits and opportunities for ICMIF members”.
 The seminar will be conducted in English only.
 There will be no charge to attend this event and coffee breaks and lunch will be provided.

 Talent development with social impact